soda3x/k2-qmk/README.md

 # Keychron K2 QMK custom firmware

-This repo contains bins for QMK for the K2v2 keyboard, flash using Sonix QMK Flasher and [this](https://github.com/SonixQMK/qmk_firmware)
+This repo contains bins for QMK for the K2v2 keyboard, flash using Sonix QMK Flasher and [this repo](https://github.com/SonixQMK/qmk_firmware)

 ## Binaries